Calgary Tower

-The Calgary Tower is a 190.8 metre free-standing observation tower in the downtown core of Calgary, Alberta, Canada.
+The Calgary Tower is a 190.8 m free-standing observation tower in the downtown core of Calgary, Alberta, Canada.
 Originally called the Husky Tower, it was conceived as a joint venture between Marathon Realty Company Limited and Husky Oil as part of an urban renewal plan and to celebrate Canada's centennial of 1967.
 The tower was built at a cost of and weighs approximately 10,884 tonnes, of which 60% is below ground.
 It opened to the public on June 30, 1968, as the tallest structure in Calgary and the tallest in Canada outside Toronto.
-It was renamed the Calgary Tower in 1971.
+It was renamed the "Calgary Tower" in 1971.

 The building is a founding member of the World Federation of Great Towers.